JapneetKaur3666/Password-Generator-and-Analyzer/README.md

 # Password-Generator-and-Analyzer
-Generates strong passwords using random characters.
+Project made using python which generates strong passwords using random characters.